insure logo

 When can I add a spouse to my health insurance plan?

 If you need to, you can change insurance companies during a special enrollment period, so make sure to compare insurance plans and costs.
-You may find another health plan’s benefits and costs is a better fit for your family.
+You may find another health plan’s benefits and costs are a better fit for your family.

 If you miss the special enrollment period, you can wait to add your spouse to your health insurance period during open enrollment.